onethinx/FarmBug_Workshop/Part_1_Adding_Moisture_Sensor/README.md

 ```
 #include "OTX18-EnableCapSense.h"
 ```
-3. Add the following code at the start of the main function to initialize / configure CapSense at startup:<br>
+3. Add the following code at the start of the main function to enable global interrupts (needed for CapSense and OTX-18 functions) and initialize / configure CapSense at startup:<br>
 ```
 	/* Enable Global Interrupts */
 	__enable_irq();